ShieldOrder/zec-pooled-solvency-feasibility/CONTRIBUTING.md

 - counterexamples
 - alternative constructions
 - revised threat models
-- tighter constraints
+- tighter or conflicting constraints

 This repository does not arbitrate conclusions.

 ## License

-All contributions are accepted under CC0.
+CC0